alexfrederick1/Power-Outages-Analysis/README.md

-# Power Outages Analysis
+# Weathering the Storm
-Analysis of power outages for DSC 80 at UCSD
+An in-depth analysis of power outages for DSC 80 at UCSD

 By Alex Frederick and Sam Ouyang